chiukapoor/SimplyURL/README.md

 - [x] Handled the rare case of favicon.ico being asked.
 - [x] Dockerization of the application.
 - [x] Instead of in memory, store these things in a text file.
-- [x] Added error handling in file handling.
+- [x] Added error handling in file handling and import statement.
+- [x] Swagger documentation.
 ## TODO
 - [ ] As it is hard to scale the application while using a file to store the data, rather we may use a DB such as Postgres or SQL lite.
-- [ ] Swagger documentation.
 - [ ] Unit tests.
 ## How to run

 ### Docker